Scott Thornbury gives us some great tips and ideas for building dialogue in speaking activities.

 What other generic activity types score equally highly – especially with regard to developing speaking proficiency?
-Traditionally, freer speaking is often practised by means of dialogues, role plays, and discussions.
-In this section we look at the way dialogues can be constructed 'out of nothing':
+Traditionally, freer speaking is often practised by means of dialogues, role plays and discussions.
+In this section we will look at the way dialogues can be constructed out of virtually nothing.

-- Having established a context and a purpose for the exchange, e.g. “the man wants a room for the night”, start to elicit, line-by-line, the conversation.
-Depending on the level of the students, as well as the predictability of the dialogue, you can pre-script this in advance, so that you have a clear idea of the dialogue you want to build.
-Or you can simply construct it as you go along, on the basis of what the students come up with.
-A hotel reception dialogue is one which – in most cultural contexts – follows a fairly predetermined script, and therefore should not require a lot of “scripting” on the part of the teacher.
-A dialogue between two friends meeting by chance in the street, on the other hand, may require some pre-scripting, since there are so many possible conversational outcomes, once the initial greetings have been dealt with.
+Having established a context and a purpose for the exchange, e.g. 'the man wants a room for the night', start to elicit the conversation, line-by-line.
+Depending on the level of the students – as well as the predictability of the dialogue – you can pre-script this in advance, so that you have a clear idea of the dialogue you want to build.
+Alternatively, you can simply construct it as you go along, on the basis of what the students come up with.
+A hotel reception dialogue is one which – in most cultural contexts – follows a fairly predetermined script, and therefore should not require a lot of 'scripting' on the part of the teacher.
+A dialogue between two friends meeting by chance in the street, on the other hand, may require some pre-scripting, since there are so many possible conversational outcomes once the initial greetings have been dealt with.
 I find it best to have some rough idea of how I want the dialogue to go, but, in general, I am prepared to adapt the script according to what the students themselves suggest.

-- An alternative to stage 3 is to divide the class into two halves, and each half choruses its part of the exchange: this works best with young learners.
+An alternative to the open pairs is to divide the class into two halves, and each half choruses its part of the exchange: this works best with young learners.

 Good morning.
 Can I help you?

 Yes, I’d like a room for the night.